 There’s been a glut of stock spin-offs recently.
-Here are four you should consider.
+Here are three you should consider.

-While they won’t outperform every year, numerous studies show that over the long term, stock spin-offs do quite well.
+Spin-offs won’t outperform every year, but over the long term they tend to do quite well.

-Today, there are four spin-offs that you should consider buying.
+Today, there are three spin-offs that you should consider buying.

-ChampionX was formed when its parent company, Ecolab (ECL), decided to spin off its oil and gas chemical business and merge it will another oil and gas company, called Apergy.
+ChampionX (CHX) was formed when its parent Ecolab (ECL) decided to spin off its oil and gas chemical business and merge it will another oil and gas company called Apergy.

 ChampionX is focused on providing equipment and chemicals to oil and gas drillers.
 A key advantage for the company is that 84% of revenue comes from production of wells that have already been drilled and completed.
 As such, the company is not as dependent on new wells being drilled.

-From a valuation perspective, ChampionX is dirt cheap, trading at ~5.0x trailing free cash flow.
+From a valuation perspective, ChampionX is cheap, trading at ~11.6x trailing free cash flow.

-The company will stay cash flow positive even in a challenging period like today and could trade multiples higher if (when) energy stocks recover.
+The company will stay cash flow positive even in a challenging period like today and should trade multiples higher as energy markets recover.